sf-wdi-24/modules/week-07-rails-continued/day-02/module-01/readme.md

   $ rails g controller users new create show
   ```

 11. Open up your `UsersController`.
-At the bottom of the file, add a private method called `user_params` that creates strong parameters by whitelisting specific user attributes.
+At the bottom of the file, add a private method called `user_params` that creates strong parameters by allowing specific user attributes.

   ```ruby
   #